AmatoLuca/babooshka-shopOnline/README.md

 It had to be implemented with a shopping cart and

-session to keeping the cart status.
+session, to keeping the cart status.

-it also had to be provided by database accesses.
+It also had to be provided by database accesses.

 It was a Java project made together with my partner in a final step of a Java course.